|

 but it appears that it was never a town but a port which has now

-been swept away by the notorious east coast sea erosion.7
+been swept away by the notorious erosion of the east coast sea.7

 Where it lay exactly is not obvious, but if the painting of 1455 by